jasperdevrient/waylayio.github.io/_posts/2015-09-08-carriots-integration.markdown

 {% endhighlight %}

+You can reach this sensor's source on [github](https://github.com/waylayio/Sensors/blob/master/carriotsGetDataStream)

 This code created according to Data Stream API of Carriots you can reach to documentation from [Carriots Data Management](https://www.carriots.com/documentation/api/data_management)